toolfactory/narcissus/README.md

 > Some non-public classes, methods, and fields of `java.*` packages define privileged operations such as the ability to define a new class in a specific class loader, while others convey sensitive data such as cryptographic keys.
 These elements are internal to the JDK, despite being in `java.*` packages.
 The use of these internal elements by external code, via reflection, puts the security of the platform at risk.  *(--[JEP 396](https://openjdk.java.net/jeps/396))*

-However the Java Native Interface is a huge gaping hole in Java's intricate security structure, so this argument is moot:
+However the Java Native Interface is a huge gaping hole in Java's intricate security structure, so this argument is moot.
+Furthermore, this gaping security hole is by design, presumably because the JDK team preferred to code the security infrastructure in Java rather than in C++:

 > The JNI does not enforce class, field, and method access control restrictions that can be expressed at the Java programming language level through the use of modifiers such as `private` and `final`.
 It is possible to write native code to access or modify fields of an object even though doing so at the Java programming language level would lead to an `IllegalAccessException`.
 JNI’s permissiveness was a conscious design decision, given that native code can access and modify any memory location in the heap anyway. *(--[The Java Native Interface — Programmer’s Guide and Specification](https://github.com/iTimeTraveler/mybooks/blob/master/The%20Java%20Native%20Interface%20%E2%80%94%20Programmer%E2%80%99s%20Guide%20and%20Specification.pdf), section 10.9)*